Play Live Radio

-The Oregon State Marine Board has voted to implement a temporary rule that limits the use of motorized boats on the upper Siletz River.
+The Oregon State Marine Board has voted to accept public comment on a proposed temporary rule that limits the use of motorized boats on the upper Siletz River.

 A year ago, the Confederated Tribes of Siletz Indians petitioned the marine board to prohibit motorized boats upstream from Jack Morgan park.
 The tribe contends the move would protect salmonid and lamprey spawning areas and prevent user conflicts.